 and in turn screamed in grief, and the goddesses gathered round,

-all the daughters of Nereus who lived in the deeps of the sea
+all the daughters of Nereus who lived in the deeps of the sea.

 [from Homer's Iliad, translated Anthony Verity]